-Many American parents benefit every year thanks to US child tax credits.
-2023 is no different.
-However, if you’re a parent abroad this year, you’ll want to know which credits you are eligible for.
+Many American parents benefit every year thanks to US child tax credits, 2023 is no different.
+However, if you’re a parent abroad this year, you’ll want to know which credits you are eligible for: some being the Child and Dependent Care Credit or Child Tax Credit.
 Additionally, you should know about the real potential for expat parents to owe money when filing their 2022 tax returns.

 As an expat abroad, you may be asking yourself questions like:

 - How much can expats claim using the Additional Child Tax Credit?